amrieck/AR_PhD-Thesis_Coding/README.md

-# Automatic-FRAP-readout
+# AR_PhD-Thesis_Coding

- This project contains the code that was used to analyze FRAP experiments made with a SP8 in the Adrian Riecks PhD thesis.
+ This project contains the code that was used to analyze experiments made with a SP8 and Zeiss LSM880 in the Adrian Riecks PhD thesis.